jdefez/laravel-graphql/README.md

 ## Using partial query

-It's about refactoring a portion of query in another class
+It's about refactoring a portion of query in another class.
+Graphql queries can be large and we may want to store some reusable parts of those queries.

 ```php
 class AddressBuilder extends Builder